umigv/goat_description/README.md

 ## Teleop

-Currently, teleoperation of the robot in the Gazebo sim requires the `turtlebot` package to be installed and made (remember to run `catkin_make` and `source ~/catkin_ws/devel/setup.bash` before trying to launch anything!).
+Currently, teleoperation of the robot in the Gazebo sim requires the `turtlebot` package to be installed and made (remember to run `catkin build` and `source ~/catkin_ws/devel/setup.bash` before trying to launch anything!).

 1. Run `roslaunch goat_description mybot_world.launch` to start up the Gazebo sim
 2. Start up the turtlebot teleoperation node.
 This node accepts keyboard input and publishes `geometry_msgs::Twist` messages that can be used.
 Do this in a new terminal window with `rosrun turtlesim turtle_teleop_key` and note that this terminal must be pulled up for the input to actually be accepted.